run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --pvc [StorageClassName]:Size:ContainerMountPath:[ro]

-> Mount a Persistent Volume into a container
+> Mount a persistent volume claim into a container

 > __StorageClassName__ is a storage class name which can be obtained by running ``kubectl get storageclasses.storage.k8s.io``.
 This paramter may be ommitted if there is a single storage class in the system, or you are using the default storage class.